ludocode/onramp/docs/virtual-machine.md

 ## Filesystem

 A filesystem is made up of directories and files.
-Directories can contain other directories and files.
-Files contain data of arbitrary type and length, and grow automatically as data is written to them.
+Directories are used to organize the filesystem; they can contain other directories and files.
+Files are used to store and transfer data.

+The program interacts with files and directories using system calls.
+Some system calls, like `remove` and `rmdir`, operate directly on named files and directories.
+Other system calls operate through file and directory handles.

+Input and output is done through "handles".
+A handle is a 32-bit integer that represents an open file or directory.
+To get a handle to a file or directory, the program must "open" it using `fopen` (for files) or `dopen` (for directories).

+There are three kinds of files: regular files, streams, and devices.

+### Regular Files

+A regular file stores data of arbitrary type and length and supports random access to its contents.

+Regular files are the most common kind of file.
+All of Onramp's data is stored in regular files, including source code, compiled programs, and documentation.
+Regular files typically persist indefinitely even when the machine storing them is powered off.

+Regular files have a size.
+When a regular file is first created, it has size zero.
+Files grow automatically to accomodate data written to them.
+A file's size can also be changed with the `ftrunc` system call.

+A file handle referring to a regular file has a "position".
+When a regular file is opened, the file handle has position zero.
+When the `fread` or `fwrite` system calls are called on such a handle, bytes are read or written starting at the handle's position, and the handle's position is incremented by the number of bytes read or written.

+If `fread` is called on a regular file handle whose file position is the size of the file (i.e. it is at the end of the file), the VM returns `ERROR_END_OF_FILE`.
+If `fwrite` is called on a regular file handle whose position is the size of the file (i.e. it is at the end of the file), the file grows to accomodate the additional data.

+(Note that position is a property of a file handle, not a file.
+When a file handle is closed, its position is discarded; if the same file is opened later, the new handle's position is zero.
+If a file is opened multiple times, each individual handle has its own separate position; reading or writing on one handle does not affect the position of other handles even if they refer to the same file.)

+The size of a regular file and the position of a file handle are represented by 64-bit values.
+Implementations may limit this arbitrarily; for example regular file sizes may be limited to 32 bits, in which case the upper 32 bits of file sizes and file handle positions are always zero.
+Regular file sizes are otherwise limited only by available storage.

+### Streams

+A stream is a file that only supports reading, writing, or both.
+It is used to transfer data from one program to another.

+Streams do not have a size.
+File handles referring to open streams do not have a position and do not support seeking. `ftell` and `fseek` return an error when called on a stream.

+A stream may support reading, writing, or both.
+If a stream only supports reading, `fwrite` on the stream returns an error, and vice versa.
+A writeable stream must be opened in read-write mode in order to write to it.

+There are three standard streams: input, output and error.
+These are intended for programs to interact with other programs and with a user.
+The standard input, standard output, and standard error handles, if they exist, are given to the program in the process info table.

+Other streams may exist on the filesystem depending on the VM implementation.
+These are VM-specific and are not specified here.

+### Devices

+A device is a file with a special name and special behaviour.

+Support for devices is optional.
+The VM does not need to implement this and can ignore this section.

+The VM may interpret certain filenames as "devices".
+A program opens a device with `fopen` and closes it with `fclose` like any other file.
+It interacts with the device with the other file syscalls (e.g. `fread`, `fwrite`.)
+Devices may or may not support any of `fread`, `fwrite`, `ftell` and `fseek`; whether such system calls are supported depends on the device and is specified below.

+Only one device is defined so far:

+- `/dev/urandom`: A device that provides high quality cryptographically secure random numbers.
+A call to `fread` on this device provides random bytes.
+The device must be opened read-only; `fwrite` is forbidden.

+### Directories

+A directory is a container for files and other directories.
+Directories are used to organize files on the filesystem.

+Support for directories is optional.
+A VM may ignore directories; it can simply store all files in a flat set in which each file is named by its full path.
+However, some programs rely on directories, so implementing them can provide additional functionality.

-The character `/` is used to delimit files and directories.
-A file or directory name can contain any character except `/` and a null byte.
+If directories are supported, the character `/` is used to delimit files and directories.
+A file or directory name can contain any byte except `/` and a null byte.
 (Onramp itself only uses ASCII letters, numbers, and the characters `-`, `_` and `.` in its implementation.
-Programs compiled by Onramp may use any characters.)
+Programs compiled by Onramp may use any other bytes.)

 The filesystem must have a root directory.
 A path is a string of up to 255 bytes that contains the hierarchy of directories that must be navigated from the root to reach a file.
 For example `/foo/bar` is a path to a file or directory called `bar` in a directory called `foo` in the root directory.

-The VM must provide a directory to store temporary files.
-If it is not called `/tmp/`, a `TMPDIR` environment variable must be provided that contains its path.

 The filesystem implemented by a VM resembles that of a POSIX system as described above.
-If your host filesystem is different, the VM must translate paths to make them appropriate for Onramp.
-For example if you have a path like `C:\Foo\Bar`, the VM must translate it to something like `/c/Foo/Bar`.
+If your host filesystem has a different shape but you still want it to interoperate with Onramp, the VM must translate paths to make them appropriate for Onramp.
+For example, on a system where `\` delimits directories, a path like `C:\Foo\Bar`  must be translated it to something like `/c/Foo/Bar` to be used with Onramp.

-### I/O Handles
+### File and Directory Handles

 Input and output is done through "handles".
 A handle is a 32-bit integer that represents an open file, directory, or stream.